pyvista/pyvista/doc/source/getting-started/installation.rst

 in-place without having to reinstall it for each change.

-Optional dependencies
+Optional Dependencies
 ~~~~~~~~~~~~~~~~~~~~~

-The following are a list of optional dependencies and their purpose:
+The following are a list of Optional Dependencies and their purpose:

 +-----------------------------------+-----------------------------------------+
 | Package                           | Purpose                                 |